Non-Resident IFI 2026 (French Wealth Tax): Who Is Taxable, What to File, What to Deduct

 Expert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

-More than 3.5 million non-résidents own real estate in France — Parisian apartments, family homes, SCI (real estate holding company) shares.
+In 2022, 660,000 homes located in France (excluding Mayotte) were owned, in whole or in part, by people living abroad (INSEE).
+Parisian apartments, family homes and SCI (real estate holding company) shares are all in scope.
 For many, these assets represent a valuable investment and a frequently overlooked tax obligation: the Impôt sur la Fortune Immobilière (IFI), France's Real Estate Wealth Tax.

 The consequences of non-compliance?
 Penalties, late-payment interest, and tax audits.
 Conversely, the right strategy can significantly reduce your tax burden, fully within the law.